 Administrative Associate

-Emma MacDonald is an Administrative Associate at the Stalking Prevention, Awareness, and Resource Center (SPARC).
+Emma MacDonald is the Administrative Associate at the Stalking Prevention, Awareness, and Resource Center (SPARC).
 Prior to this position, Emma worked for the Nashua Soup Kitchen & Shelter as a Project Coordinator to spearhead Nashua Meals for Kids, a city-wide initiative providing meals to food-insecure children in the community.
 As an undergraduate student, they interned with Physicians for Reproductive Health and conducted research on the relationship between insurance coverage and accessible abortion care in the United States.
 She earned a Bachelor of Arts in Sociology from Wagner College with a concentration in Academic Sociology and a minor in Gender Studies.

 In their free time, Emma regularly volunteers as a health center escort at Planned Parenthood and enjoys performing with North River Sing, a community choir based in Jersey City, NJ.
 She is proud to be working at SPARC and is grateful for the opportunity to advocate for victims and survivors in her professional life.
 Emma resides in the New York City area.